sts-cudos/AspireDemo_AzureEnabled/readme.md

 Let's create a new project with .NET Aspire and add a simple web API.

+[.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/) is a framework designed to **simplify the development of distributed, cloud-native applications**.
+It offers a collection of tools, templates, and NuGet packages that streamline the configuration, orchestration, and integration of multiple services.
+By providing opinionated defaults for logging, telemetry, health checks, and service discovery, .NET Aspire minimizes setup complexities and accelerates the development cycle—allowing developers to focus on building robust, scalable features rather than managing infrastructure.

+Additionally, .NET Aspire enhances developer productivity by delivering a consistent and repeatable environment for both local development and production deployment.
+Its integrated dashboard offers real-time observability into application performance, making it easier to monitor health, troubleshoot issues, and optimize resource usage.

 ## Create project

+The following commands start by creating a new .NET Aspire solution.
+Inside the new folder _WebApi_, a new ASP.NET Core Web API project is generated, and a reference is added to the "AspireWalkthrough.ServiceDefaults" project, which provides common service configurations and defaults for the application.

+Finally, the process moves into the "AspireWalkthrough.AppHost" project folder and adds a reference to the Web API project, thereby linking the AppHost project with the Web API so that it can orchestrate or interact with it.

 ```sh
 dotnet new aspire